One of the most common questions I get from mothers is “𝐢𝐬 𝐦𝐲 𝐜𝐡𝐢𝐥𝐝 𝐚𝐥𝐥𝐞𝐫𝐠𝐢𝐜 𝐭𝐨 𝐬𝐨𝐦𝐞𝐭𝐡𝐢𝐧𝐠 𝐈 𝐚𝐦 𝐞𝐚𝐭𝐢𝐧𝐠?”.

-The dietitian will also advise on the need for supplementation if the diet is not adequate.
+The dietitian will also advise on the need for supplementation if the diet is inadequate.

-Before that appointment happens, it is always a good idea for mothers to keep a food and symptoms diary.
+Before that appointment, it is always a good idea for mothers to keep a food and symptoms diary.

 That often, on its own, can be enough for us to make a diagnosis and management plan.